What's On This Page?

 Catching it is key.
 Even better is prevention!

-Once inside the body, the germ ‘explodes’ and essentially injects poison into special immune cells that are defensive in nature (macrophages) and renders them useless.
+Once inside the body, the germ ‘explodes’ and essentially injects poison into special immune cells that are defensive in nature (macrophages) and render them useless.
 Once knocked out, macrophages can no longer detect the germ.
 The bacteria then grows wildly and quickly, and kills the host, unless detected and treated very quickly.

 There are different types of plague and so infections can occur through various routes, even though people assume it’s only through contact with rats.
 It’s not just rats, but rats get a bad rap for spreading it.
-It could also be, ticks and fleas, and human to human contact, as well as through the air.
+It could also be, ticks and fleas, and human-to-human contact, as well as through the air.

 What can you do?